PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_simple_way_to_avoid_deadlocks/index.md

 | RELEASE 1 | RELEASE 2 |
 | RELEASE 2 | RELEASE 1 |

 A table showing the operations performed by each process concurrently.
-Dead lock occurs at the second set of operations when process `A` tries to lock `resource 2` and process `B` tries to lock `resource 1`.
+Deadlock occurs at the second set of operations when process `A` tries to lock `resource 2` and process `B` tries to lock `resource 1`.

 ![](images/cars_deadlock_1.jpeg)